-&lt;sup>138 For a thorough discussion of judicial review see Lubbers, supra note 18 at 423-476.
+138 For a thorough discussion of judicial review see Lubbers, supra note 18 at 423-476.

-including the agency, the reputation of the agency, the facts of the case and, not least, the ideological propensities of the reviewing judges.
+deferential, at one extreme, to quite searching at the other, depending on a host of factors including the agency, the reputation of the agency, the facts of the case and, not least, the ideological propensities of the reviewing judges.

 The official doctrine on judicial review is that courts owe agencies a certain amount of deference in their review of agency interpretations of law, findings of fact and applications of law to fact.
 Courts are generally admonished to defer to agency interpretations of law so long as: (a) the agency is empowered to make binding policy on the topic in question, (b) the agency is actually exercising that power, and (c) the law is ambiguous and the agency interpretation of the law is reasonable.
-139 On questions of fact, the issues for reviewing courts are whether the agency has applied the statutorily-prescribed decision factors (and only those factors), and/or whether the undisputed facts clearly require a result contrary to the one reached by the agency, indicating that the agency made a "clear error of judgment."
+On questions of fact, the issues for reviewing courts are whether the agency has applied the statutorily-prescribed decision factors (and only those factors), and/or whether the undisputed facts clearly require a result contrary to the one reached by the agency, indicating that the agency made a "clear error of judgment."
 140